Michael-Parker719/BrainBeatsV6/frontend/src/util/MusicGeneration/Algorithms/README.md

 3) you must have a file inside the algorithms folder titles NoteGeneration.tsx.
 4) inside your NoteGeneration.tsx file must be a class called NoteHandler that implements the abstract NoteHandler class with the functions originalNoteGeneration that takes in the 8 channel datastream from the EEG and returnMidi that returns a MIDI as a Uint8 array

-Apart from these four major things feel free to implement helper functions, files, or whatever else you may need inside that algorithms folder to keep things organized
+Apart from these four major things feel free to implement helper functions, files, or whatever else you may need inside that algorithms folder to keep things organized.